perryflynn/serverless.industries/src/_posts/2024/2024-05-31-digital-cinema.en.md

 00000010
 ```

+*See also "ECB Penguin" on $searchengine for more details why the IV is so importtant.*

 #### Validate CV

 Since there is no way to know if a decryption was successful when the content of the data is unknown, a CV (Check Value) is used.
 The Check Value is encrypted with the same AES Key + IV, but the plain text value is known.